Baggio–Yoshinari syndrome: Distinctive characteristics

-A distinct feature of the syndrome is its prolonged clinical evolution, with relapsing episodes and autoimmune dysfunction.
-If diagnosed in its early stages, the symptoms respond well to antibiotics.
-If the disease evolves to a chronic phase, it can potentially cause oligoarthritis, cognitive impairment, meningoencephalitis and erythema nodosum, with the patient at risk of developing both articular and neurological sequelae.
+A distinctive feature of the syndrome is its prolonged clinical evolution, with relapsing episodes and autoimmune dysfunction.
+If diagnosed in its early stage, historically arbitrarily defined as less than 3 months after the inoculation, the symptoms respond well to antibiotics.
+If the disease progresses to the chronic phase, it can potentially cause chronic fatigue syndrome symptoms, autoimmune manifestations, arthritis, late neuroborreliosis and skin lesions such as acrodermatitis chronica atrophicans, erythema nodosum and reactive exantema, with the patient being at risk of developing both articular and neuropsychiatric sequelae.